Skip to main content

 • Prepare paperwork – benefits enrollment, emergency contact info, employee handbook review, payroll enrollment, I-9 form, NDA, state tax withholding, W-4 withholding form

-• Show new employee the offices, including employee workspace and equipment they will need
+• Show the new employee the offices, including the employee workspace and the equipment they will need

 • Provide uniform (if applicable)

-• Make sure employee has access to all communications platforms – emails, video calls and IM
+• Make sure the employee has access to all communications platforms – emails, video calls and IM

 SHARE THIS HEADLINE